 Ask a Question

 This hook always works impeccably.
-It is in humans' nature to look for answers to various questions and posing a question as a starter motivates readers to finish the reading to get the answer.
-Don't neglect this hook - your paper will become more appealing and interesting with it.
+In humans' nature, it is to look for answers to various questions.
+Posing a problem as a starter motivates readers to finish the reading to get the answer.
+Don't neglect this hook in your essay — your paper will become more appealing and exciting with it.

 Contradictions are not always good, but they make the readers want to continue the discussion.
-Add a few concepts that don't fit together to confuse your audience so that it will motivate the readers to make it to the end.
+Add a few concepts that don't fit together to confuse your audience and motivate them to wait until the end.
+This hook can be very effective in your essay.